RyanHartje/python_fundamentals/logic.md

 ## Operators

-A quick word on operators, operators are the varios math operators we borrow from math.
+A quick word on operators, operators are the various math operators we borrow from math.
 Some examples include:
 - `+` - addition
 - `-` - subtraction
 - `*` - multiplication
 - `/` - division
-- `%` - modulus (returns remander) eg: 2%3 is 2
+- `%` - modulus (returns remander) eg: 4%3 is 1
 - `**` - exponent (power) eg: 2 ** 3 is 8

 There are also operators that compare the values on either side of them.
 These are called comparision operators, and here are the common ones: